realnc/dosbox-core/README.md

 The only dependencies that are not bundled are alsa-lib, which is only needed on Linux, and dlfnc which is needed on Windows. dlfcn is available as a package in both MXE as well as MSYS2.

-Note that the bundled dependencies are provided in the form of git submodules, so prior to building the core, you should first perform a:

-    git submodule update --init

 To build on Linux x86-64 with the bundled audio, libsndfile, SDL and SDL_net libraries, you would do: